 This Roast Turkey recipe is actually easy to make so don’t feel intimidated.
 Below I will show you step-by-step how to make the perfect roast turkey for Thanksgiving or any special dinner!

 It takes a bit of time to make but the steps are not difficult and creating a juicy holiday meal can be done by anyone.
 The guide below shares our favorite tips to ensure perfection!
 So cook up some stuffing and mashed potatoes, it’s almost turkey time!

 How to Roast a Turkey

-Cooking a turkey may seem overwhelming but this recipe is easy to follow.
+Cooking a turkey may seem overwhelming but this turkey recipe is easy to follow.
 It does take time but the results are worth it (and I promise it’s not difficult).
 Below I have provided step-by-step directions for how to cook a turkey to juicy perfection.

-OVERVIEW of Steps for Cooking a Turkey:
+OVERVIEW of the Steps for Cooking a Turkey: